Vocaloid: Reception

 Hatsune Miku picked up second place in a 2010 Japanese Yahoo! poll on Japanese gamers' favorite characters, owed to her starring role in Hatsune Miku: Project DIVA 2nd.
 CNN's website CNNGo declared Hatsune Miku as one of Japan's best in their "Tokyo best and worst of 2010", listing her as the "Best new virtual singer for the otaku generation".
 Clash magazine labeled Hatsune Miku and the Vocaloid software as the future of music.
 Based on a December 16, 2023 survey conducted by Nikkei Entertainment, the fanbase of Vocaloid within Japan has an average age of 21 years, and a male-to-female ratio of approximately 50:50.

 Vocaloid was sold as a product for professional musicians, and although there were many producers using the software within Japan by 2011, a report was released detailing the true reflections of the Vocaloid craze.
 It was conducted independently by fans of the Vocaloid software and detailed the popularity of certain Vocaloids over others.
-Most Vocaloid related videos struggled to get over 5,000 views and the most popular producers gaining the most interest over lesser popular producers.
+Most Vocaloid related videos struggled to get over 5,000 views, with the most popular producers gaining the most interest over less popular producers.
 In order of the most video uploads were Hatsune Miku (first), Kagamine Rin (second), Gumi (third), Megurine Luka (fourth), Kagamine Len (fifth) and Kaito (sixth) had the most videos uploaded related to them, while all other Vocaloids had less than 1,000 uploads related to them.
 This was not true for all the calculations they ran to determine the popularity, including average and mean views and mylists.
 In the end, only Gumi and the Kagamine software packages managed to stay on the top six lists of all their calculations, with popular Vocaloid Hatsune Miku failing to make it on the mean average top six list calculations for the study period.
 In 2013, it was estimated that about 30% of all videos updated each month on Niconico were Vocaloid related.